 “Addressing climate change, environmental and societally important issues.”

-April 2020: The HOMED surveys about new, emerging tree pests and diseases: awareness, detection and management which were available this winter to stakeholders interested in tree health in Europe is now closed.
+The HOMED surveys about new, emerging tree pests and diseases: awareness, detection and management which were available this to stakeholders interested in tree health in Europe is now closed.
 There were 240 responses via surveys in 9 languages from people interested in European tree health from all over the world, particularly in Europe.
-The project team are currently writing up the results, and would like to thank all those involved, those who took the survey and put their views across, and those who distributed the surveys to their networks.
+The project team would like to thank all those involved, those who took the survey and put their views across, and those who distributed the surveys to their networks.
 Please find the latest Stakeholder Survey Results.

 For more information on this project, please contact Katharina Dehnen-Schmutz